gregoryloden/run/README.txt

 	set	z	100

 would do nothing to any variables, since z has not been created.
- There is also a special set command for using arguments to the script:
+ There is also a special set command for using arguments with the script:

 	setargto	[prefix]	[name]